unicef/bounties/README.md

 ## Requirements

 To save the data that is not stored on Ethereum, Bounties requires a running mongodb service.
 AWS S3 is used to store/serve files.
-The following Environmental variables are required
+The following Environmental variables are required.
+An ```.env-example``` file has been included in the repository.
+Rename this file to ```.env``` and paste the following environmental variables to get started.

 ```
 NODE_ENV=development